Imraj-Rabbani/FB-login-page/README.md

 # FB-login-page
-Created FB login page clone to practice my Tailwind.
+Cloned a FB login page to practice my Tailwind.
 Used HTML and Tailwind CSS.